This page contains Digital Access recordings of certain course and conference footage, which is available for you to purchase and view.

 This webinar will identify the needs of teenagers and the supports they require and how those working with them can met those needs in a practical way.

-This one day conference provides an opportunity for teachers and related professionals to learn more about the current research and practices related to the education of students with hearing loss.
-Presentations will focus on current research and best practice, and trade displays will bring you up to date with current resources!
+This one day ONLINE conference provides an opportunity for Teachers of the Deaf, school support staff, parents and related health professionals to learn more about the current research and practices related to the education of students with hearing loss.